Become a Ride Leader!

 - Interacting with riders in a friendly and professional manner and following the Ride Leader Code of Conduct.

-After the finishing your mentored ride, be sure to check in with your Ride Leader Mentor for feedback and suggestions for future rides.
+After your mentored ride, be sure to check in with your mentor for feedback and suggestions for future rides.
 Mentored rides are a great opportunity to build your capacity and confidence as a Ride Leader.

-Once you successfully complete all of the steps above, you will become an official Cascade Ride Leader!
-There are many benefits to being a Ride Leader with Cascade, including earning clothing and ride passes through our incentives program, attending our quarterly dinner meetings as a member of our Ride Leader community, growing the cycling community and, most importantly, improving lives through bicycling.
-We welcome you to the team.
+Once you complete all of the steps above, you will become an official Cascade Ride Leader!
+There are many benefits to being a Ride Leader, including earning Ride Leader jerseys; accumulating incentive points that can be used to register for major club rides or membership renewal; attending our dinner and happy hour meetings each quarter; helping to expand the bicycling community; and, most importantly, improving lives through bicycling.